BeeMargarida/i-would-like-to-contribute/README.md

 A simple page that allows an user to explore smaller repositories looking for contributions.

-### TODOs:
+It allows searching by topic, language and license.

-- Add github query code to copy
+### Incoming features:

-- Improve filters style
+- Add Github login to increase the number of requests per minute
-- Organize better the cards of each repo
+- Improve design - graphic design is not my passion
-- Check if adding auth to the request it's better for the rate limiter extension
+- Add more filters